reeshuffled/reeshuffled.github.io/_posts/2023-09-02-Coke-with-Coffee.md

 ---
 layout: recipe
-categories: Recipe
+categories: Recipes
-tags: "Cocktails/Mocktails"
+tags: ["Cocktails/Mocktails"]
 title: "Coke Latte"
-permalink: /writing/coke-with-coffee
+slug: coke-with-coffee
 description: "My take on a Coke with coffee in a cocktail with cream liqueur."
 ---